 - Launched the Minority Environmental Leadership Development Initiative (MELDI)

-In 2001, the school also adopted a new undergraduate degree program now offered within the College of Literature, Science, and the Arts: Program in the Environment, or PitE.
+In 2001, the school adopted a new undergraduate degree, Program in the Environment (PitE).
+The program is a university-wide collaborative effort overseen by the College of Literature, Science, and the Arts (LSA) and SEAS.

 The changes continued through the end of the decade.
 SEAS established its current fields of study—seven for master’s students and two for PhD students—in 2006, fully funding its PhD program for the first time that same year.
 The school also launched three new master’s-level programs: (1) Wyss Fellows, (2) Peace Corps Fellows/USA, and (3) Engineering Sustainable Systems, a dual-degree program with the U-M College of Engineering.

 In 2007, SEAS hosted a 3-day summit, Coping with Climate Change—the first national summit dedicated to helping the United States prepare for changes in temperature, precipitation, sea level rise, and species range.
 Two years later, in 2009, the Landscape Architecture Program celebrated its hundredth anniversary.

 SEAS launched new grant-funded projects and has undergone changes in leadership.
 After Dean Bierbaum stepped down in 2011, Professor J. David Allan served as interim dean, followed by Dr. Marie Lynn Miranda, dean from 2012 to 2015.
 During this time, the Kresge Foundation awarded the school a large grant to study and make recommendations on a Michigan school siting policy protective of children’s health.
 Following Marie Lynn Miranda's departure in 2015, Professor Dan Brown served as interim dean until the appointment of Dr. Jonathan T. Overpeck in 2017.

 2017: The SEAS Evolution